benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>
 <br/>

 #### Notes
-[^1]: Gild ranks the quality of each programmer they analyse on a scale of 1 to 100.
+[^1]: Gild ranks the quality of each programmer they analyse as a number between 1 and 100.

 [1]:http://www.heraldsun.com.au/business/work/job-seekers-need-to-clean-up-their-digital-footprint-as-recruiters-look-through-computer-data/story-fnkjjdf8-1227299058334